Working Papers

 with Eugene Larsen-Hallock, Adam Rej, and David Thesmar

-This paper studies expectations formation when the underlying process has fat tails.
-Using a large sample of firm sales growth expectations, we document three facts: (i) the relationship between forecast revisions and future forecast errors is strongly non-linear, (ii) the distribution of sales growth has fat tails, and (iii) extreme values of sales growth tend to mean-revert.
-We formally show that these three facts are consistent with a model in which the underlying process is non-Gaussian, but forecasters fail to recognize this fully.
-We estimate this model and show it quantitatively explains our three facts.
-Finally, we show the model is consistent with evidence from an online forecasting experiment where the underlying process is non-Gaussian and the non-linearity in the momentum of stock returns.
+Using a large sample of forecasts of 22 firm-level variables, we document three facts: (i) the relationship between forecast revisions and future forecast errors is strongly non-linear, (ii) the distributions of the underlying processes have fat tails, and (iii) extreme realizations tend to mean-revert.
+Next, we formally show that these three facts are consistent with a model in which the underlying process is non-Gaussian, but forecasters fail to recognize this.
+Finally, we provide additional evidence in support of our theory by showing that it can explain evidence from an online forecasting experiment, that the non-linear relationship between errors and revisions is also present in macroeconomic forecasts, and that it provides an explanation for the presence of non-linearity in the momentum of stock returns.

 Selective Inattention to Interest Rates